Facing Addiction and Seeking Help

 Drug and Alcohol Detox Scotland

 During inpatient rehab treatment, you will need to complete a drug and alcohol detox programme to start recovery.
-During this time, you will experience withdrawal symptoms, however, these will be managed by medical professionals and recovery staff in rehab.
+During this time, you will experience withdrawal symptoms, which medical professionals and recovery staff will manage during rehab.

 The detox process should only last 5-10 days, and prescription medication can be prescribed to help alleviate withdrawal symptoms.